 Diminutive restaurant supervisor Kyra Varney, who’ll be delighted to whip you up a bespoke cocktail on request.

-Nick Hawke’s seasonally changing menu showcasing the best local produce never fails to disappoint, from the superlative chateaubriand sharing platter to the spring lamb.
+Nick Hawke’s seasonally changing menu showcasing the best local produce never fails to impress, from the superlative chateaubriand sharing platter to the spring lamb.
 Make sure to leave room for the hotel’s signature afternoon ‘G and tea’.

 A trip aboard Moonraker to Looe Island.
 Managed by the Cornwall Wildlife Trust, this nature reserve is home to cormorants, oystercatchers and grey seals.
 Or be inspired by the hotel’s collection to pick up some local art in nearby Fowey.

 CLAIM TO FAME

 Famous guests have included Mick Jagger and Chris Evans, while Richard and Judy count Talland Bay Hotel amongst their top local lunch haunts.

 Want to find out more?
 Visit the hotel's website.